mikeymischief/mikeymischief.github.io/about.md

 ### More Information

+I love to play games with emergent gameplay.
+Anything that allows the player the agency to play how they want.

+Card games: Magic the Gathering
-I love to play boardgames, Twilight Imperium 4 being one of the most complex and rewarding!
+Boardgames: Twilight Imperium 4
+Video games: Dota 2

 ### Contact me